chain4travel/camino-docs/docs/apps/nodes/add-validator.md

 :::

-As you can see, the password we provided is too weak to be acceptable.
-We need to provide a stronger password:
+As you can see, the password we provided is too weak to be acceptable. you need to provide a stronger password:

 :::info Request